Return to Crime Watch

 Holiday Tips

-• Tis the season to be jolly, but it is also the season to be wary of burglars, thieves, pickpockets, and other holiday grinches.
+Tis the season to be jolly, but it is also the season to be wary of burglars, thieves, pickpockets, and other holiday grinches.
 Look over these handy hints for staying safe at home this holiday.

-• Be extra cautious about locking doors and windows when you leave your house or apartment, even for a few minutes.
-Always turn on your alarm even while you are at home.
+• Lock your doors and windows when you leave your house or apartment, even for a few minutes.

 Holiday Tips While ShoppingLock Your Car, Take Your Keys, Hide Your Belongings

-• Carry your valuables wisely.
+• Avoid carrying large amounts of cash.
 Do not keep cash in your wallet.
 Instead, keep it in an inside pocket and only carry the credit cards you’ll need.

 • Lock your packages and gifts in your vehicle’s trunk.
-Keep you vehicle’s doors locked and windows closed.
-This is especially relevant for SUVs.

-• Have your keys readily available in your hand before you go to your car.
-If you go to an automatic teller machine for cash, check for people around and make sure it is well lit and in a safe location.
+• If you go to an automatic teller machine for cash, check for people around and make sure it is well lit and in a safe location.

 • When you return to your vehicle, scan the interior of your car to be sure no one is hiding inside.
 Check to see if you are being followed.